ഒരു മുത്തശ്ശിയും കൊച്ചുമകനും തമ്മിലുള്ള ബന്ധത്തിൻ്റെ കഥയാണ് “മുത്തശ്ശിയുടെകൂടെയൊരു നീണ്ടയാത്ര.”

 “Mani!” she exclaimed, clapping her hands with joy.

+“How nice you look!
+What a fine boy I’ve brought up!
 But you do need a haircut.
 And a wash.
 And buttons on your shirt.
 And a new pair of shoes.
 Come along to the bazaar!”

 “First have your new glasses made,” said Mani, laughing.
+“Then we’ll go shopping!”

 A day later, they were in a bus again.
 Granny had a window seat, and Mani sat beside her.
-He had new shoes and Granny had a new umbrella and they had also bought a thick woollen Tibetan pullover for Mani’s father.
+He had new shoes and Granny had a new umbrella and they had also bought a thick woolen Tibetan pullover for Mani’s father.
 And seeds and bulbs and a cowbell.

 As the bus moved off, Granny looked eagerly out of the window.
 She could see many things that she hadn’t seen for a long time – distant villages, people working in the fields, milkmen on the road, two dogs rushing along beside the bus, monkeys in the trees, and, most wonderful of all, a rainbow in the sky.
 She couldn’t see perfectly, of course, but she was very pleased with the improvement.